BiDAlab/UWF4DR-Benchmark/requirements/README.md

 Dependencies for vision transformer (ViT) models.

 ## retfound.txt
 Dependencies for RETFound-based retinal foundation models.
-This environment follows the original RETFound dependency versions and is intended to be used with Python 3.9.
+This environment follows the original RETFound dependency versions and is intended to be used with **Python 3.9**.